 Sales Lead Form:

-Marketing leads are typically comprised of only a few data fields (name & email) and are cheaper to acquire than sales leads.
+Marketing leads are typically comprised of only a few data fields (name & email/mobile number) and are cheaper to acquire than sales leads.
 A marketing lead might be generated via Facebook Lead Ads or a CPL ad placement on a registration path.
 A marketing lead might eventually turn into a sales lead, but that is not necessarily the goal.

 Sales leads are meant to be contacted directly by a salesperson.
 They are leads that have requested contact by submitting your “Talk to Sales” form on your website or completing a quote request on a comparison site.